EuropeanUniversityFoundation/euf-base/README.md

 ## Quick start with Vagrant

 To use this profile with Vagrant, you have to install `Virtualbox`, `Vagrant` and add the [vagrant-env plugin](https://github.com/gosuri/vagrant-env) with the following command: `vagrant plugin install vagrant-env`
+For Windows users, the vagrant plugin `vagrant-winnfsd` is also necessary.
+Install it with the following command: `vagrant plugin install vagrant-winnfsd`.
 The arrangement was created and tested on `VirtualBox 6.1` and `Vagrant 2.2.14`.
-After Vagrant is installed and set up on the host machine, run the following commands:
+After Vagrant is installed and set up on the host machine, run:

     git clone git@github.com:EuropeanUniversityFoundation/euf-base.git
     cd euf-base